18F/eng-hiring/README.md

 Our guide to how 18F Engineering selects candidates, from resume screen to offer.

+**Note to 18F staff:**

+As much as possible, this should be publicly-accessible: interviews shouldn't be about surprises or gotchas.
+For the few things that can't be public, put them in a private Google Doc and link it here.

 ## Build / Deployment

 This project uses CircleCI, here the dashboard